 Have you wondered why parking with prams spaces are suddenly so popular?
 Or even been tempted to use one because the accessible parking spaces are full?

 Read on to find out all about parking with prams spaces, where they came from, and who’s allowed to use them.

 Parking with prams: a courtesy service

-Parking with prams spaces are usually offered by private car park operators, though they’re not legally required to offer them.
-They’re a courtesy to parents requiring extra space to get children/prams in and out of the car, or need to be located closer to the entrance for greater child safety.
+Private car park operators don’t legally have to provide designated parking with prams spots.
+But they sometimes provide them as a courtesy to parents requiring extra space to get children/prams in and out of the car.
+Or who need to be located closer to the entrance for greater child safety.

 Of course, there’s a win for parking operators.
 It’s easier for parents to get to malls, shops, and other high-traffic areas so they can spend money.